Why should the grind change with the seasons?

 - A more regular flow.

-- A milder cup, with chocolate notes brought to the fore.
+- A sweeter cup, with chocolate notes brought to the fore.

-Conversely, with gentle methods like the V60 or Chemex, the danger in the fall is under-extraction.
-Dry air can accelerate the flow of water, resulting in a cup that's too thin, acidic, and lacking in body.
-Here, grinding coarser isn't always necessary; sometimes, on the contrary, you need to slow down a little.
+Conversely, in gentle methods like V60 or Chemex, the danger in autumn is under-extraction.
+Dry air can accelerate the flow of water, resulting in a cup that is too light, acidic, and lacking body.
+Here, grinding coarser should not be systematic: sometimes, it is necessary to slow down a bit instead.

-The trick is to play with two levers: the grind and the water temperature.
+The tip is to play on two levers: the grind and the water temperature.
 If you grind coarser but the flow is too fast, increase the temperature slightly (93–94 °C) to compensate.

 The role of coffee storage

-Another crucial factor in autumn is bean storage.
-Coffee absorbs ambient moisture like a sponge.
-If it's stored in a cupboard near a heater or in a humid kitchen, its density changes.
+Another crucial factor in autumn is grain storage.
+Coffee absorbs ambient humidity like a sponge.
+If stored in a cupboard near the heating or in a humid kitchen, its density changes.
 This disrupts the consistency of the grind.

 To limit this problem:

-- Store your grains in an airtight, opaque container in a cool place.
+- Store your beans in an airtight, opaque container placed in a temperate area.

-- Always grind to order, just before brewing.
+- Grind always on demand, just before brewing.

-This way, your grinder settings will remain stable longer.
+Thus, your grinder settings will remain stable for longer.

 Barista tip: taste with tap water AND filtered water

-In autumn, water distribution networks also experience fluctuations (construction, rain, dead leaves in the basins).
+In autumn, water distribution networks also experience variations (works, rains, dead leaves in the basins).
 Testing your coffee with filtered water can reveal whether the bitterness comes from the coffee or the water used.
-If the bitterness disappears with softer water, there's no need to grind coarser: change the water rather than sacrifice the aromas.
+If the bitterness disappears with softer water, there's no need to grind coarser: change the water rather than sacrificing the flavors.

-Coffee capsules or beans: should you also adapt?
+Coffee in capsules or beans: should it also be adjusted?

-Even with capsules, seasonal bitterness can be noticeable.
-Automatic machines are calibrated for consistent results, but if the local water level changes or the capsule has absorbed moisture, the cup may seem more bitter in the fall.
-In this case, rinsing the machine, using filtered water, and preheating the cup can reduce the problem, even if you can't adjust the grind.
+Even with capsules, seasonal bitterness can be felt.
+Automatic machines are calibrated for a consistent result, but if the local water changes or the capsule has absorbed moisture, the cup may seem more bitter in autumn.
+In this case, rinsing the machine, using filtered water, and preheating the cup can reduce the defect, even if you can't adjust the grind.

-With a built-in grinder (automatic grain machines), remember to adjust the setting at least twice a year: in summer and autumn.
+With a built-in grinder (automatic bean-to-cup machines), consider adjusting the setting at least twice a year: in summer and autumn.

 When to keep a fine grind despite autumn?

-Grinding coarser isn't an absolute rule.
-Some coffees tolerate a fine grind very well, even in the fall.
-This is the case for very fruity or floral coffees (Ethiopia, Kenya), where a slightly longer extraction can enhance the complex notes.
+Grinding coarser is not an absolute rule.
+Some coffees work very well with a fine grind, even in autumn.
+This is the case with very fruity or floral coffees (Ethiopia, Kenya), where a slightly longer extraction can enhance the complex notes.

-So the secret is to taste, observe and decide based on your specific coffee rather than following a fixed rule.
+The secret is therefore to taste, observe and decide based on your specific coffee rather than following a fixed rule.

 The art of comparative tasting

-To fine-tune your settings, there's nothing like a comparative tasting.
-Prepare two identical coffees, with only the grind changing: one slightly finer, the other coarser.
-Taste blind, noting the differences in acidity, bitterness, and body.
+To fine-tune your settings, nothing beats a comparative tasting.
+Prepare two identical coffees, with only the grind size changed: one slightly finer, the other coarser.
+Taste blind, noting the differences in acidity, bitterness and body.

-This exercise teaches you to feel the subtleties and understand how your grinder influences the cup depending on the season.
+This exercise teaches you to feel the subtleties and understand how your grinder influences the cup according to the season.

 In summary: autumn, a season to rediscover your coffee

-Grinding coarser in the fall isn't just a technical adjustment; it's an opportunity.
-It's the perfect time to explore new flavors, tame bitterness, and enjoy rounder, more balanced coffees.
-Every season is an invitation to rediscover your beans, and fall, with its contrasting temperatures and humidity, encourages you to be attentive, curious, and attentive to your cup.
+Grinding coarser in autumn is not just a technical adjustment, it's an opportunity.
+It's the ideal time to explore new flavors, tame bitterness and enjoy rounder, more balanced coffees.
+Each season is an invitation to rediscover your beans, and autumn, with its contrasts of temperature and humidity, encourages you to be attentive, curious and attuned to your cup.

-A well-adjusted coffee in autumn promises warmth and sweetness in every sip.
+A well-adjusted coffee in autumn is a promise of warmth and softness in every sip.

-You may also like to read: Preserve your coffee longer without losing the aroma.
+You will also like to read: Preserve your coffee longer without losing the aroma.